meyerkn00/trendsetter/README.md

 	- if there are any permissions requested by the app itself, they can probably be found here

 ### How to launch a local test
-- open a terminal file inside the trendsetter folder
+- In Terminal, navigate to the trendsetters folder
 	- If environment is not built:
 		- create the environment "conda env create -f environment.yml"
 			- this requires that anaconda is installed as well as python 3.11